 You may also be referred to a sleep specialist for further evaluation.
 Your sleep specialist may recommend an overnight sleep study - sometimes these are conducted at home and other times in a sleep lab.

-Polysomnography is used during a sleep study to help diagnose obstructive sleep apnea.
+Polysomnography is used during a sleep study to help diagnose OSA.
 Polysomnography involves using equipment to monitor the following while your sleep:

 - Heart rate

 - Airflow into and out of your lungs

 - Muscle activity